The ultimate family travel hack: An international house swap (with kids)

 “Can we play with him?”

-The midnight cat romps mixed with jetlag plus with being in a new place meant we barely slept for a few weeks.
+The midnight romps mixed with jetlag and being in a new place meant we barely slept for a few weeks.
+All fun and games until everyone is cranky on holiday because they only got 26 winks.

 Pet sitting the cat Wilson during our house swap.